 To create a variable:

-- Click Add Custom Variable
+- Click the green Add Variable button

 - Type a Variable Name in the box.
 This is the text you want to appear in your survey link, naming the variable